 National Election Committee

 The National Election Committee (NEC) is in charge of planning and supervising the election process.
-It was formed in 2006 by a resolution made by H. H. Sheikh Khalifa bin Zayed Al Nahyan and issues the regulatory rules and determine the date of the elections.
+It was formed in 2006 by a resolution made by the late H. H. Sheikh Khalifa bin Zayed Al Nahyan and issues the regulatory rules and determine the date of the elections.

 Members can voting from both inside and outside the UAE.
 The polling stations are determined by the National Election Committee, both within and outside the country.

 Voting inside the UAE

 The voter may cast his vote through the electronic voting system at the allocated polling stations throughout the UAE.

 Illiterate voters, blind and people with special needs can cast a verbal note at the polling centre in each emirate.

 The UAE had conducted its Federal National Council elections sessions by using an advanced eVoting system which had with biometric-based smart cards to verify voters' identities.
 Votes were cast not through the traditional methods of filling out forms and depositing them in ballot boxes but through electronic voting machines which were made available through several polling centers across the UAE.
 The launch of eVoting system aims to ensure highest standards of accuracy, speed, transparency, reliability and protection for the FNC election.